skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 18th of Last Summer {.date}

-Enoch begins the day by finishing work on the Book of Norvus.
+Enoch begins the day by finishing work on the *Book of Norvus*.
 With the aid of the books on load from the archives, he is able to make short work of the final two chapters:

 <div class="document">
 **Part XII: The Fall of Myran Alidia**